project-forth-works/project-forth-works/User-Applications/Simulations/Forest Fire/README.md

 	update the screen for the tree or fire based on the age of the tree or 			fire next loop

 The program is not very fast.
-Executing 10.000 loops takes around 7.4 ms. With a grid of 512x384 and the default settings it takes about 1 minute (~80 million loops) before a major forest-fire develops.
+Executing 10.000 loops takes around 7.4 ms. With a grid of 512x384 and the default settings it takes about 80 million loops) before a major forest-fire develops.

-You can play around with the different settings of the program to see what happens.
+It is interesting to play around with the different settings of the program to see what happens.
 If you raise the chance of a lightning-strike you will see that there will be more fires, but never very big.
-If you raise the chance of a new tree there will be a high density of trees quickly, resulting in larger fires.
-It is also possible to raise the  time it takes for a tree to catch fire from a neighbouring tree.
+If you raise the chance of a new tree growing there will be a high density of trees quickly, resulting in larger fires.
+It is also possible to raise the time it takes for a tree to catch fire from a neighbouring tree by lowering the value IGNITE.
+The fire will spread more slowly.

 [**Forest fire on YouTube**](https://youtu.be/JNGmbZAHrhY)